 Easiest PhD and Shortest Doctoral Programs Online

-Ph.D., or Doctor of Philosophy, programs are available in a variety of subject areas.
+Ph.D., or Doctor of Philosophy, online degree programs are available in a variety of subject areas.
 Institutions that offer the best programs typically have exceptional funding, top-of-the-line research facilities, and abundant academic resources.
 When selecting one of the shortest doctoral programs or easiest Ph.D. programs, request info from each school for more details.

 The easiest isn’t always the shortest nor the shortest the easiest.

-While most doctoral degree programs last 2 or more years, we’ve found one university that offers an accelerated 12-month online doctoral program.
+While most online doctoral degree programs last 2 or more years, we’ve found one university that offers an accelerated 12-month online doctoral program.